opensearch-project/project-website/_posts/2025-09-03-Introducing-OSCAR:-The-AI-Chat-bot-that-Enables-OpenSearch-Conversational-Automation-for-Releases.md

 meta_description: Discover OSCAR, the AI chatbot designed to automate and democratize the OpenSearch release process.
 Learn how this multi-agent system uses AI to provide intelligent assistance, automate Jenkins workflows, and simplify release management for developers and community contributors.
 ---

-OpenSearch is an open-source search and analytics suite used as a platform for website search, log analytics, and application monitoring.
-It is powered by the OpenSearch core engine, OpenSearch Dashboards for visualization, and a suite of plugin applications that solve different use cases.
+OpenSearch is an open-source search and analytics platform that powers website search, log analytics, and application monitoring.
+It brings together the OpenSearch core engine, OpenSearch Dashboards for visualization, and a growing suite of plugins for a wide variety of end-user applications.

-The OpenSearch project is a community-driven initiative, announced in January 2021 and adopted by the Linux Foundation since September 2024.
-This initiative oversees the open governance, collaboration, innovation, and development for the entire OpenSearch suite, including OpenSearch core and OpenSearch Dashboards.

-With exponential growth in community contributions, particularly since joining the Linux Foundation, the OpenSearch project has also evolved its build and release infrastructure.
-This growth includes expanding from 120+ to over **170 repositories** and a surge in active contributors from 1,000+ to over **3,500**.
+The OpenSearch project is community-driven.
+Since the project was adopted by The Linux Foundation in September 2024, repositories have expanded from 120+ to over 170, active contributors have risen from 1000+ to over 3,500, and today, total downloads have exceeded 1.1 billion.

-This expansion, which has pushed total downloads beyond **1.1 billion**, has created a sophisticated system with multiple components, extensive testing requirements, and complex release orchestration.
-The OpenSearch Engineering Effectiveness (OSEE) team is responsible for driving OpenSearch releases in collaboration with the community while resolving engineering issues, bottlenecks, and inefficiencies across the project.
+As OpenSearch grows, release management becomes increasingly complex.
+Release issues need to ship on time and involve multiple components, extensive testing, and careful orchestration every eight weeks.
+The OpenSearch Engineering Effectiveness (OSEE) team helps the community run releases, resolves engineering issues, and removes bottlenecks and inefficiencies across the project.

 Traditionally, the release process has relied heavily on manual intervention from engineers, resulting in time-consuming cycles, in which release managers navigate numerous workflows, interpret complex metrics data, and coordinate communications across multiple stakeholders in Slack channels.